Key takeaways

 The /s/ convention originated in U.S. federal court filings in the late 20th century.
 When courts began accepting electronic documents, lawyers needed a way to show that a document had been signed without printing, scanning, or faxing it.
 The solution was to use the typed indicator /s/ Name to represent a signature on electronically filed pleadings and motions.

-Today, that practice has expanded beyond courtrooms.
-Many government agencies and corporate legal departments accept conformed signatures in PDFs, filings, and internal records, as long as the parties agree to this format.
+Today, that practice has expanded well beyond courtrooms.
+Many government agencies and corporate legal departments accept conformed signatures in PDFs, filings, and internal records — as long as the parties agree to this format and the governing rules permit it.

-An /s/ signature carries legal weight not because of technology, but because of procedure and consent.
-In other words, it is legally recognized when the governing rules or both parties agree that a typed mark represents a valid signature.
-This is known as “legal equivalence by consent or procedure.”
+A conformed signature carries legal weight not because of technology, but because of procedure and consent.
+It is legally recognized when the governing rules — or both parties — agree that a typed mark represents a valid signature.
+This is known as "legal equivalence by consent or procedure."

-The idea is simple: If a court rule, statute, or agreement says that typing /s/ Jane Doe is enough to confirm that Jane Doe signed or authorized the document, then that mark has the same effect as her handwritten signature.
+The idea is straightforward: if a court rule, statute, or agreement says that typing /s/ Jane Doe is enough to confirm that Jane Doe signed or authorized the document, then that mark has the same effect as her handwritten signature.

 The legal foundation